Health benefits of fall flavors

 Food ideas – add pumpkin puree to soup or chili to give it a unique creaminess, cube and roast with other vegetables, mix with broth, seasoning and parmesan cheese and pour over whole wheat pasta with veggies, blend with chickpeas and season for a unique twist on hummus.

-Food ideas – cube and roast with olive oil and sea salt, make homemade butternut squash “fries,” top salad with roasted squash, puree into baked goods or soups, mash and mix with milk, olive oil and seasoning for a twist on mashed potatoes.
+Food ideas – cube and roast with olive oil and sea salt, homemade butternut squash “fries”, top salad with roasted squash, puree into baked goods or soups, mash and mix with milk, olive oil and seasoning for a twist on mashed potatoes.

 Herbs & spices that pair well with fall cooking:

 These different foods are loaded with vitamins, minerals, and other healthy plant elements.
 There are many nutrients that overlap amongst the different produce items, but there are also many differences.
 Aiming for a variety of foods will provide an array of nutrients, but also an array of flavors.
-Eating healthy can be enjoyable, creative, and fun – don’t be afraid to try different things to make meal and snack times more exciting!
+Eating healthy can be enjoyable, creative, and fun – don’t be afraid to try different things to make meal/snack time more exciting!